spack/spack/lib/spack/docs/containers.rst

 - Get Spack working within the image, possibly running as root
 - Minimize the physical size of the software installed
 - Properly update the system software in the base image
+- Setup the installed software to be directly available on image run

-To facilitate users with these tedious tasks, Spack provides a command to automatically generate recipes for container images based on
+To facilitate users with these tasks, Spack provides a command to automatically generate recipes for container images based on
 Environments: